absar091/quizzicallabsai/src/README.md

-# Quizzicallabsᴬᴵ
+# Quizzicallabs AI

-Welcome to **Quizzicallabsᴬᴵ**, your ultimate AI-powered study partner designed to revolutionize the way students and educators approach learning and assessment.
-This platform is a flagship product of **QuizzicalLabs™**, created by **Absar Ahmad Rao**.
-It provides a suite of powerful tools to generate personalized learning materials in seconds.
+Welcome to **Quizzicallabs AI**, your ultimate AI-powered study partner designed to revolutionize the way students and educators approach learning and assessment.
+Built with cutting-edge technology, this platform provides a suite of powerful tools to generate personalized learning materials in seconds.

 ## ✨ Features

-Quizzicallabsᴬᴵ is packed with features to cater to a wide range of educational needs:
+Quizzicallabs AI is packed with features to cater to a wide range of educational needs:

 -   **Custom Quiz Generator**: Create highly tailored quizzes on any topic in the world.
 Specify difficulty levels (Easy, Medium, Hard, Master), question counts (up to 55), and question formats (Multiple Choice, Descriptive) for targeted study sessions.
 -   **Practice Questions**: Quickly generate a set of practice questions on any topic, complete with correct answers and detailed AI-generated explanations to help you master the concepts.